biggis-project/biggis-docs/docs/docs-howto.md

 [I 171024 15:03:51 handlers:60] Start watching changes
 ```

-You can now edit the markdown documents with the `docs/` directory.
+You can now edit the markdown documents within the `docs/` directory.

-!!! warning
-    If you are renaming or creating new markdown files (`*.md` extension), you should also update the
-    `pages` configuration section in `mkdocs.yml`.
-Otherwise the update will not be reloaded in your browser.
-    This is a known limitation of mkdocs that will be addressed in future releases.
-Until then, there is
-    a small shell script that updates the `pages` section automatically.
-However, it only works on Unix systems.
-    ```sh
-    # refreshes the pages section
-    ./fix-mkdocs-pages.sh mkdocs.yml
-    ```

 ## Deployment